 Our staff will be happy to guide you through the process of brushing your pet's teeth - please call the surgery for more details.

-During January we will offer 15% off all dental treatments.
+During November 2019 we will offer Desclae and polish treatment for £170.
 Take advantage this significant offer and book your appointment today.